Wood stain and wood sealer are two common products for wood protection. Are staining and sealing the same?

-Not only having the higher sun rays protection but wood stain is also durable than wood sealer.
+Not only having higher sun rays protection but the wood stain is also more durable than a wood sealer.
 A high-quality layer of wood stain can last up to three or five years while wood sealer needs to be resealed each year.

-With more outstanding features, it is no doubt that wood stain is more expensive than wood sealer.
+With more outstanding features, it is no doubt that a wood stain is more expensive than a wood sealer.

 Therefore, accompanied by the benefits that wood stain brings to consumers, its price is worth every penny!